suffolklibraries/sljekyll/_libraries/newmarket-library.md

                   <li>Friends of Newmarket Library 2018 calendars - £5.95.</li>
                   </ul>"
 breadcrumb: y
 branch-news: 'The library is looking for volunteers to help run its Baby Bounce and Tot Rock sessions on Tuesday and Thursday mornings.
-If you enjoy interacting with parents, babies and toddlers and are confident singing songs and rhymes, please speak to a member of staff or <a href="/volunteer/volunteer-application-form/">fill in our online volunteer application form</a>.'
+If you enjoy interacting with parents, babies and toddlers and are confident singing songs and rhymes, please contact the library.'
 ---